 I originally came to Barcelona for one year in order to learn Spanish.
-Several years later I’m still here and my Spanish has improved enormously – having spent many hours taking Spanish language lessons.
+Several years later I’m still living here and my Spanish has improved enormously – having spent many hours taking Spanish language lessons.
+However, there are two languages spoken in Barcelona.

 Learn Catalan in Barcelona

-The Catalan language is a very important part of the Catalan culture, and for people like me, who have decided to settle here, I think it’s worth making an effort to learn, at least the basics, of the language – it’s certainly very much appreciated by the Catalan people.
+The Catalan language is a very important part of the Catalan culture.
+For people like me, who have decided to settle here, I think it’s worth making an effort to learn Catalan, at least the basics.
+It’s certainly very much appreciated by the Catalan people.

 Here are some resources for learning Catalan in Barcelona city: